oclaussen/chef-cookie-cutter/README.md

 - `lwrp_cookbook_name`
 - `lwrp_filename`

-Patches the Lightweight Resource and Provider classes to give access to the parameters the resource or provider is built with.
-The three methods given above are class methods on the created Resource class and already available while the Resource is built.
+Patches the lightweight resource class to give access to the parameters the resource is built with.
+The three methods given above are class methods on the created Resource class and already available while the resource is built.

 #### Resource builder access